rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 You can think of the human height as sumation of all the influencing factors of a complex system. so by the prediction of central limit theory, it is a bell curve .

+**When it doesn apply ?

+One of the drawback of CLIT is it is one of the lesser reliable ones, so as any statistic mental lattice.

+ * The Central Limit Theorem only applies to the estimated means of a population parameter when sampled randomly and independently.
+This comes in handy when working with statistics because statistics are sample estimates of population parameters

+ * The central limit theorem fails when there is an infinite variance

+ * The internal factor of is a lot of time not complete independent, and some times has strong correctlation with each other.